JulienRobberechts/nodejs-test-double-guide/readme.md

 There plenty of test libraries in javascript for different purpose.
 Some are made to be used together some not.
 See [Javascript test tools types overview](./js-test-tools-overview.md) for more details.

-For Mocking purpose we'll be interested by only those types of tools: Test Doubles library and Module interception library.
+For Test Doubles purpose we'll be interested by only those types of tools: Test Doubles library and Module interception library.

 This matrix sum up the purpose of some major javascript test libraries.